IntersectMBO/credential-manager/doc/read-the-docs-site/orchestrator-cli/setup.rst

 * ``orchestrator.vkey`` the orchestrator's verification key file
 * ``orchestrator.skey`` the orchestrator's signing key file
+* ``orchestrator-stake.vkey`` a staking verification key file for gov action deposit returns.
+* ``orchestrator-stake.skey`` a signing key file for the staking verification key.
 * ``orchestrator.addr`` the orchestrator's address file, which holds 600,000 ADA

 Check the balance with the command